Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Proposed approach

 \subsection{On the selection of a non-dominated solution}

 Although all solutions in the non-dominated set are equally optimal, in this paper, we also propose a technique to select a single one.
-This will be interesting to compare our proposal with the classical PCA.
-In that respect, we select the $\mathbf{q}^{*}$ (and, therefore, the $\mathbf{U}^{*}$) that minimizes the sum of the achieved reconstruction error and fairness weighted by factors associated with the scales of each cost function.
+Assume that $\mathbf{\Omega}$ represents the set of non-dominated solutions.
+Moreover, assume that $\mathbf{r}$ and $\mathbf{f}$ represent the set of reconstruction errors and fairness measures, respectively, obtained by all $\mathbf{q}^{*} \in \mathbf{\Omega}$.
+The proposed technique consists in selecting the $\mathbf{q}^{*} \in \mathbf{\Omega}$ (and, therefore, the $\mathbf{U}^{*}$) that minimizes the sum of the normalized reconstruction error and fairness measure.
 Mathematically, $\mathbf{U}^{*}$ is obtained by

-where $\lambda$ is the weighting factor and $\mathbf{\Omega}$ is the set of projection matrices indices associated with the non-dominated solutions in $\mathbf{E}$.
-The idea here is to assume that both cost-functions are equally important and, therefore, $\lambda$ will only compensate the difference between the scales of the reconstruction error and the fairness measure.
-For this purpose, we define $\lambda$ as